MISAG-BUT/Spinal-Multiple-Myeloma-SEG/README.md

 Always replace <path-to-your-python-executable> with the correct path on your system.
 For different CUDA versions or CPU-only setups, check the [PyTorch installation guide](https://pytorch.org/get-started/locally/).

+---

+## Path Configuration
+Before running the project, you need to edit the `config.py` file and set the correct paths to your data and output directories according to your environment.

+---

 Running the Pipeline / Inference
 ===============================